-1) Attire such as shorts, pants, capris, shirts, and/or skirts that expose or show an

-- excessive amount of body are not to be worn. - Shoes are to be worn at all times.
+- Attire such as shorts, pants, capris, shirts, and/or skirts that expose or show an excessive amount of body are not to be worn. - Shoes are to be worn at all times.
 Shoes must have backs or straps.
 Thongs, slippers or flip flops are not permitted.
-Shoes are to be worn as the shoe was designed to be worn. - 3) Students shall not wear clothing or jewelry which promotes alcohol, drugs, tobacco, weapons or other harmful substances. - 4) Students shall not wear clothing which is adorned with sexually suggestive or implied slogans, profanity, lewd pictures, see-through clothing, or that which may be offensive to a student's religion, race or national origin. - 5) Students shall not wear hats, bandannas, head bands, head coverings, and sun glasses in the building during the school day.
-Hats may be approved by the building administration for special school events. - Pajama pants, flannel pants, snap-off pants, sanitaries or spandex shorts, boxer shorts, clothing that has been torn, altered, or cut off, mesh or net shirts are not to be worn in the building or on school grounds during school hours. - Outer jackets and coats will not be worn in the building during school hours.
-All jackets are to be placed in the student's locker. - 8) Shorts may be worn from the first day of school through October 15 and from April 15 until the end of the school year.
-Shorts should be no shorter then 3 inches above knee cap. - Pants are not to be worn below the hip bone.
+Shoes are to be worn as the shoe was designed to be worn. - Students shall not wear clothing or jewelry which promotes alcohol, drugs, tobacco, weapons or other harmful substances. - 4) Students shall not wear clothing which is adorned with sexually suggestive or implied slogans, profanity, lewd pictures, see-through clothing, or that which may be offensive to a student's religion, race or national origin. - 5) Students shall not wear hats, bandannas, head bands, head coverings, and sun glasses in the building during the school day.
+Hats may be approved by the building administration for special school events. - 6) Pajama pants, flannel pants, sanitaries or spandex shorts, boxer shorts, clothing that has been torn, altered, or cut off, mesh or net shirts are not to be worn in the building or on school grounds during school hours. - 7) Outer jackets and coats will not be worn in the building during school hours, unless approved by staff.
+All jackets are to be placed in the student's locker. - 8) Shorts should be no shorter than 3 inches above kneecap. - Pants are not to be worn below the hipbone.
 Pants are not to be excessively long.
-Torn, ripped or frayed clothing will not be permitted even if material is behind the ripped or torn pants. - 10) Bibs are to be worn with both straps fastened/buttoned. - 11) Skorts/Skirts/Capris/Dresses may be worn all year long, providing they are not excessively short (no shorter then 3 inches above knee cap). - 12) Chains should not be worn or brought to school.
-This includes bike chains, chokers, dog chains, wallet chains etc. - 13) Shirts must have sleeves.
-Tank tops, bare midriffs, halter tops, fishnet shirts, tops with low necklines or spaghetti straps are not acceptable. - 14) Body piercings in and around the mouth are not permitted.
+Torn, ripped or frayed clothing will not be permitted even if material is behind the ripped or torn pants unless approved by staff. - 10) Bibs are to be worn with both straps fastened/buttoned. - Skorts/Skirts/Capris/Dresses may be worn all year long, providing they are not excessively short (no shorter than 3 inches above knee cap). - 12) Chains should not be worn or brought to school.
+This includes bike chains, chokers, dog chains, wallet chains etc. - Shirts must have sleeves.
+Tank tops, bare midriffs, halter tops, fishnet shirts, tops with low necklines or spaghetti straps are not acceptable. - Body piercings in and around the mouth are not permitted.
 Nose and eyebrow rings are prohibited. - Sponsors and teachers of elective classes or activities may require standards that are more strict regarding dress and appearance for participation in their programs or activities. - 16) The administration shall have the right to modify specific items in these regulations as school situations and activities merit.